-The massive coastline of Marseilles and its surrounding Calanques extends over 20 kilometres along the Mediterranean Sea.
+The massive coastline of Marseille and its surrounding calanques extends over 20 kilometres along the Mediterranean Sea.
 This remarkable site is a major draw for millions of visitors.

 From the small village of Madrague to the town of Cassis, the calanque inlets or creeks offer breath-taking views and numerous sports activities.
 Millions of years old, these coastal fractures have given rise to a rugged landscape of caves, cliffs, and sharp rocks.
 The calanques offer rare moments of natural beauty to visitors, who access these unique sites by boat, car, or on foot.
 For example, it takes two-and-a-half hours by foot along a marked path to reach the Calanque de Marseilleveyre and a view of the islands of the Riou archipelago well worth the effort.